 When you want to disconnect from the VPN click Deactivate next to the VPN server name.

 If you don’t have an ASUSWRT router you’ll likely have to flash your current router with new firmware that supports OpenVPN VPN client software.
 The three main firmwares are:

-Important: You must do your research before you attempt to flash your router with new firmware as doing so on a device that doesn’t support the firmware could ‘brick’ your router, leaving it useless.
+Important: Do your research before attempting to flash your router with new firmware.
+Doing so on a device that doesn’t support the firmware could ‘brick’ your router, leaving it useless.

 Here’s how to flash your existing router:

-(These are very general instructions – you should read your router’s user manual for specific instructions, as it may require more complicated steps than those outlined below.)
+(These are very general instructions – read your router’s user manual for specific guidance, as it may require more additional steps than those outlined below.)